Stevar81/Aritmaniac/documents/instructions.md

 **Instructions**

-- First you give your name which can contain only letters and can be 1-9 characters long.
+- First you give your name which can contain only letters(a-z) and can be 1-9 characters long.
 - Press Space to start, F1 to watch the highscore-list or Esc to quit.
 - After starting the game you have 100 seconds to answer as many calculations as you can.
   You will reach a new level after every five consecutive right answers.
 A wrong answer will